-Blood Pressure refers to the amount of pressure in your arteries which changes every time your heart pumps blood.
-Hypertension happens when the pressure in your body becomes so high that it starts interfering with the healthy functioning of your body because it takes more force to pump blood through your body.
+Blood Pressure refers to the amount of pressure in your arteries that changes every time your heart pumps blood.
+Hypertension occurs when the pressure in your body becomes so high that it starts interfering with the healthy functioning of your body because it takes more force to pump blood through your body.

 When the blood pressure rises above normal, the blood’s normal pulsating movement is replaced by a pounding.
 Remember that even a slight increase in blood pressure can be significant when you take into account the fact that the heart beats well over one hundred thousand times a day.

-Adding a routine of Yoga to your daily or weekly schedule can have tremendous positive effects for your heart’s health.
+Adding a yoga session to your daily or weekly workout schedule can have tremendous positive effects on your heart’s health.
 Light to moderate aerobic activity and workouts at the gym are also recommended for those suffering from high blood pressure.

 • Add Physical Activity to your Daily Life